table of contents

 Most people are familiar with testosterone, but you might not know that you have both “bound testosterone” and “free testosterone.”

-Most testosterone in your body is attached to one of two proteins: albumin and sex hormone-binding globulin (SHBG).
-However, a small amount of testosterone (2-5%) is unattached, otherwise known as “free” testosterone.
+Most of the testosterone in your body is attached to one of two proteins: albumin and sex hormone-binding globulin (SHBG).
+However, about 2–5% of the testosterone in your body is unattached, otherwise known as “free” testosterone.
 Free testosterone and testosterone bound to albumin are easily used by the body—they are also called bioavailable testosterone (Antonio, 2016).

 - Sex drive

 - Growth of facial and body hair